Course - Acoustical Measurement Techniques - TTT4250

 Examination arrangement: Work

-The course will contain a part on fundamentals of transducers, and of the signal processing and statistics involved in an acoustic measurement.
+The course contains a part on fundamentals of transducers, and of the signal processing and statistics involved in an acoustic measurement.
 The rest of the course will cover a range of typical measurement tasks in acoustics, ranging from sound radiation to room and building acoustics, marine acoustics, psychoacoustics and hearing.

 Learning methods and activities